cmateu/galstreams/README.md

 ### DESCRIPTION:

 galstreams is a Milky Way Streams Footprint Library and Toolkit for Python.
 It includes a compilation of spatial information for known stellar streams and overdensities in the Milky Way (MW) and Python tools for visualizing them.
-It is introduced in Mateu et al. (2017b, submitted to MNRAS, soon on arXive).
+It is introduced in Mateu, Read & Kawata (2017, submitted to MNRAS, soon on arXive).

 The main contributions of this package are the following: